-From surfing to going to spending a day in the Currumbin Wildlife Sanctuary, here’s our guide to the best things to do on the Gold Coast in Australia.
+From surfing at Surfers Paradise, to enjoying theme parks, to whale watching, to spending a day in the Currumbin Wildlife Sanctuary, here’s our guide to the best things to do on the Gold Coast in Australia.

-> It’s no big secret that I LOVE the Gold Coast!
+It’s no big secret that I LOVE the Gold Coast!

 I’m pretty lucky that my partner grew up here, meaning he has 35 years *cough* plus a little bit more *cough* local knowledge under his belt.

 In the 4 years that I’ve lived here with him, he’s shown me so many great spots that I probably would never have found otherwise.

 Gold Coast is a trendy, bustling metropolis sandwiched between some of Australia’s most beautiful beaches and some wonderful national parks.

 The best thing is the amazing outdoor lifestyle it has on offer and the fact that it can cater to pretty much any budget.